Powered by Smartsupp

 Pressure to be stoic

-Fear of judgment
+Fear of judgement

 Social media pressures

-Last but not least, the pressure from social media needs to be raised on the men's mental health month.
+Last but not least, the pressure from social media needs to be raised on men's mental health month.
 Social media can make things worse by showing an unrealistic version of life.
 People often post only the best parts of their lives, which makes others feel like they need to be perfect.
 In this case, men often feel like those things hurt their pride.
 The pressure makes them think that they must look strong and confident, even on social media.

 How to support men's mental health month